ClearBlade/AllenBradley-adapter/README.md

 4. The creation of a device on the platform defined with the service account parameter to create an authorization key

-5. A collection on the platform with the list of plc tags to be read that can be edited and re-deployed
+5. A collection on the platform with the list of plc tags to be read that can be edited over time

 6. A completed adapter_settings row in the adapter_config collection on the platform